Boundary and garden disputes

 If your neighbour's hedge or tree is blocking light or views

-If a hedge or two or more trees in a row are blocking light and you can't reach a resolution, you should follow the procedure to submit a complaint to your local council.
+If a hedge or two or more trees in a row are blocking light, you can complain to your local council.

 If your neighbour's tree branches or roots are coming into your garden